roboter5123/robogames/README.md

 9. If you want to leave the game again use `/robogames leave`
 10. Start the game with `/robogames start <arena-name>`

+## Config
+In the config.yml filöe you can set configurations for the plugin like min and max player count.

 ## Permissions
 Each group should have all the permissions of the previous group.
 ### Player Permissions: